Pathoschild/smapi-mod-dump/source/~misty-spring/ItemExtensions/docs/MenuActions.md

 ## How to use

+Edit the item's `Mods/mistyspring.dynamicdialogues/MenuActions` file.
-Edit `mistyspring.dynamicdialogues/ItemActions`, the key is the item to use, and the list has every item with custom behavior.
+The key is to identify your mod's patch (in case of failure), and the value is the item action.

 ## Example